 Frequently Asked Questions

-What do you mean by morphology?
+What do you mean by the morphology of leaves?

 What are the different types of leaves?